 This course covers DSP theory and applications from an introductory to an intermediate level.
-The implementation of DSP algorithms and mathematical functions such as IIR and FIR filters, correlation routines, DFTs, and IDFTs are examined.
+The course starts with the fundamentals of discrete signals and discrete systems, covering signal manipulations, convolution, and correlation The course deals with the implementation of DSP algorithms and filters, including IIR and FIR filters, correlation routines, and FFT.
+MATLAB is used extensively for the analysis and synthesis of discrete signals and systems.